zerkotin/react-training/docs/component-lifecycle.md

   this.historyListener(); //removing history listerner }
 ```
-this is a real code, on some occasions you really need to unregister yourself from events.
+this is an example of using mount and unmount in order to register an event listener and removing the listener when unmounting.